 At the time of the report (10 months after treatment), he continued to be free of his cancer.
 Lacking normal B cells as well, he needed periodic infusions of immune globulin to keep infections at bay.

-Since then several hundred patients with blood cancers have been given CAR-T therapy, and many have become cancer-free.
+Since then several hundred patients with B-cell cancers have been given CAR-T therapy, and many have become cancer-free.
 However, a small number of patients, especially adults, have suffered serious, and in a few cases fatal, side-effects.
+Despite the side effects, two CAR-T therapies targeting CD-19 were approved by the U.S. FDA in 2017.

 Any response of the patient's own immune system – immune surveillance – has clearly failed in cancer patients.
 The purpose of cancer vaccines is to elicit a more powerful active immunity in the patient.
 Several approaches are being explored.